opencast-ilias/OpenCast/doc/CONFIGURATION.md

 Defined whether scheduled events can be edited in ILIAS.

 ### Series
-##### EULA
-"End User License Agreement", will be shown and has to be accepted when creating a new series.

 ##### Licenses
 Configure licenses which will be shown as a dropdown input when creating a new series or editing a series' setting, respectively.
 The configured license of a series is purely informative.